Siamese Foundation Models for Crystal Structure Prediction: Introduction

 In this paper, we propose Siamese foundation models specifically designed to tackle CSP.
-Our proposed framework, termed DAO~\footnote{The name DAO draws inspiration from Laozi who described the DAO as the source and ideal of all existence.}, comprises two complementary foundation models: DAO-G, which is responsible for deriving stable structures; and DAO-P, which specializes in predicting energy and assisting DAO-G. In particular, DAO-G is a generative model that directly employs CSP as its pretraining task using the diffusion process from DiffCSP~\cite{jiao2024diffcsp}.
-To enable DAO-G to learn from a broader distribution, we incorporate both stable and non-stable structures during pretraining.
-To facilitate this, we first compile a large pretraining dataset, CrysDB, comprising approximately 940K entries of stable and non-stable crystals with energy annotations.
-Using CrysDB, we pretrain DAO-G through a two-stage pipeline: in Stage \Rst, DAO-G is trained on all crystals in CrysDB, and in Stage \Rnd, it is further trained on a relaxed dataset, where DAO-P acts as an energy predictor to refine non-stable structures into more stable conformations.
+Our proposed framework termed Diffusion-based crystAl Omni (DAO), comprises two complementary foundation models: DAO-G, which is responsible for Generating stable structures; and DAO-P, which specializes in Predicting energy and assisting DAO-G. In particular, DAO-G is a generative model that directly employs CSP as its pretraining task using the diffusion process from DiffCSP~\cite{jiao2024diffcsp}.
+To enable DAO-G to learn from a broader distribution, we incorporate both stable and unstable structures during pretraining.
+To facilitate this, we first compile a large pretraining dataset, CrysDB, comprising approximately 940K entries of stable and unstable crystals with energy annotations.
+Using CrysDB, we pretrain DAO-G through a two-stage pipeline: in Stage \Rst, DAO-G is trained on all crystals in CrysDB, and in Stage \Rnd, it is further trained on a relaxed dataset, where DAO-P acts as an energy predictor to refine unstable structures into more stable conformations.
 During the generation process of DAO-G, DAO-P further steers the generated structures via energy guidance.
 To equip DAO-P with these capabilities, we pretrain it on CrysDB through supervised energy prediction and self-supervised structure generation based on DiffCSP~\cite{jiao2024diffcsp}.
-Notably, Both DAO-P and DAO-G are built upon our proposed geometric graph Transformer, \emph{i.e.} Crysformer, which ensures the necessary $\mathrm{O}(3)$ and periodic invariance for crystal structures.
+Notably, both DAO-P and DAO-G are built upon our proposed geometric graph Transformer, \emph{i.e.} Crysformer, which ensures the necessary $\mathrm{O}(3)$ and periodic invariance for crystal structures.